kyongmini/kyongmini.github.io/_posts/2024-01-02-HiddenPattern.md

 plt.show()
 ~~~

-Then, we can get graph below.
+Then, we can get the graph below.
 ![image](https://github.com/kyongmini/kyongmini.github.io/assets/137682255/7b2fc507-4806-4a15-bda4-499debd7e108)